 To achieve her vision of experiential learning in the classroom — while maintaining privacy and restricting outside contributions — Dr. Evrard turned to Amara.
 After consulting with the Amara team, the Enterprise platform was chosen, as it enabled a private workspace and presented an easy user interface for students that were new to subtitling.
 Students were arranged into groups of four, for a total of three groups (i.e. three Amara workspaces), which enabled the class to finish the entire documentary within 6 weeks.
 This process effectively made it easy for Dr. Evrard to monitor and grade the students’ work while maintaining the quality of the subtitles for the premiere in America.

 To make the film ready for screening, the pièce de résistance was to overlay the subtitles (or “embed” them) onto the film with the help of Amara On Demand.
+The project also allowed Dr. Avrard to share the results of her work as part of her tenure package.
 At the end of project, Dr. Avrard said, “Everyone on the Amara team is just amazing….
 It was such a wonderful and formative experience for me and the students to work on [Amara].”

 The screening takes place this Wednesday, October 9 (details below).
 Marcel Trillat will be in attendance, and the screening will be followed by a roundtable with the filmmaker and guest speakers for a discussion on the film, as well as questions around employment, gender inequality and job precarity in both France and the United States.